 "It looked like something a boy would teach you.
-When you think of smoking as a hobby and are only a boy, you need ways to make it look better to the other hobbyists."
+When young people think of smoking as a hobby they need ways to make it look better to the other hobbyists."

 In her panties, she posed in front of the nightstand mirror, holding her hand with the lit cigarette to her hip and said, "I do have a great ass, don't I?"
 She then moved her hands to cup her breasts with the cigarette now pointing towards the ground, "You like my tits, don't you?"

 He had come in from the balcony and was now sitting on the edge of the bed by the girl and the nightstand that a week ago was laid with bottles and a box of cigars.
 Now she was there with her makeup and cigarettes.
 The foreigner pulled open the bottom drawer and moved his books and took some money from the empty cigar box that was underneath them.
 He took enough to last the two of them a night of drinking and eating at the café by the sea.
 Opening a cold Aguila, knowing he would have enough time to drink it and another warm rum on the balcony, he asked her if she was ready.

 The café was on top of one of the western walls that surrounded the old town.
 Tables were set up next to the many canons that used to defend the city from siege when the Spanish ruled; Then against the crown when the pirates had won.
 And then back, and then forth.
 That was a long time ago and now the canons are used to attract tourists to the restaurants and cafés where drinks are steeper than they are in other places.

 They would meet with a friend who also found it fine to pay extra for history and culture.
 The friend had met a girl on the way to the café who joined him in taking several rounds without the two foreigners and he and her were running a successful campaign by the time they had joined.